hrntsm/Tunny-docs/faqs/faq/index.md

 Please manage your results files so that they do not grow too large.
 Overly large files can affect optimization performance.

+## Latin Hypercube Sampling is not supported?

+Instead of LHS, Tunny supports QMC.
+It is known that QMC samples more uniformly than LHS for a smaller number of samples.
+See [this paper](https://arxiv.org/abs/1505.02350) for more details.